15 Amazing Waterfalls In Mexico To Add To Your Bucket List

 11 Amazing Waterfalls In Mexico

 The Huasteca Potosina is a region in the Mexican state of San Luis Potosi that is characterized by its incredible network of rivers and waterfalls.
 You need at least four full days to see everything as there are so many natural wonders to explore.
-I talked about it in my full guide to the Huasteca Potosina if you want to learn more.
+I discuss it in my comprehensive guide to the Huasteca Potosina, if you’d like to learn more.

 In this post, I only mention the three most beautiful waterfalls in the Huasteca Potosina